about The Essential Vermeer

 a little about me

-I was born and raised in the USA, graduated graduated in 1972 from the Rhode Island School of Design, majoring in painting.
-During the freshman art history course, I was introduced to Vermeer's work.
-Puzzled by what I had seen, took a short trip to Boston to see Vermeer's Concert.
-This fact would have a profound effect on my profession and personal studies.
+I was born and raised in the USA, graduated in 1972 from the Rhode Island School of Design with a major in painting.
+During the freshman art history course, I was introduced to Vermeer's Woman Holding a Balance.
+Puzzled by what I had seen, I took a short trip a few days after to Boston to see Vermeer's Concert at the lovely Isabella Stuart Gardner Musem.
+This visit would have a profound effect on my profession and personal studies.